Lena9999/problem-extractor/README.md

 - Collecting posts from specified VK groups where users share their problems.
 - Adaptable for other platforms that support APIs (e.g., Telegram, Twitter).
-- Conveniently extendable for various user content collection tasks.
+- Easily extendable for various user content collection tasks.

 #### Files
 - vk_scraper.ipynb